-We continue our partnership with the #100BlackInterns Programme
+We continue our partnership with the #10000BlackInterns Programme

-Cardano first joined the #100BlackInterns Programme in 2020 and we’re happy to continue our partnership with the programme in the summer of 2021.
-The #100BlackInterns initiative brings together leading players from the investment management industry to address the chronic underrepresentation of black talent in the sector.
+Cardano first joined the #10000BlackInterns Programme in 2020 and we were happy to continue our partnership with the programme in the summer of 2021.
+The #10000BlackInterns initiative brings together leading players across a wide range of industries to address the chronic underrepresentation of black talent in these sectors.

-Since its launch, the programme has garnered extraordinary support, with 200 investment management companies offering internships to black students in the United Kingdom as a way of attracting a more diverse range of talent to the industry.
-The focus of the programme lies on opening up the investment management industry, providing crucial work experience in investment teams, and offering black students an accessible career path.
+Since its launch, the programme has garnered extraordinary support, with companies offering internships to black students in the United Kingdom as a way of attracting a more diverse range of talent across sectors.
+The focus of the programme lies on providing crucial work experience, and offering black students an accessible career path.
 It is available to candidates from a wide range of academic disciplines.

 Impressive CVs and candidates

 Here at Cardano, our own practice is to assess a candidate’s potential by focusing on their ability to think, their ability to work with new information, and their overall work ethic.
-We were highly impressed by the calibre of the CVs we received and the candidates we interviewed, and extended an offer to three candidates, who will be joining us as interns during the summer.
+We were highly impressed by the calibre of the CVs we received and the candidates we interviewed, and extended an offer to four candidates, who joined us as interns during the summer.

 Networking opportunities and a mentor relationship